 We believe in the one true God of the Bible.
 He is eternal, all-powerful, all-knowing, and has revealed everything we need to know about him in his holy book, the Bible.
 The scripture does more than attempt to prove the existence of God: it asserts, assumes, and declares that the knowledge of God is universal (Romans 1:19, 21, 28, 32; 2:15).
-God is invisible, incorporeal, without parts, without body, and therefore free from all limitations.
+God is invisible and his true shape has never been seen by man as his greatness is imperceivable by mankind and beyond human comprehension or imagination.
+He is free from all limitations.
 He is Spirit (John 4:24) and "a spirit hath not flesh and bones" (Luke 24:39).
 "No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him."
 (John).
 God is immeasurable, infinite, exceeds time and human comprehension and is to be worshipped in fear, humility, the beauty of holiness, and "in spirit and in truth, for the Father seeketh such to worship him" (John 4).

 The first of all commandments is, "Hear O Israel, the LORD our God is one LORD" (Mark 12:29; Deut.
 6:4).
 There is "one God and Father of all, who is above all, and through all, and in you all" (Eph.
 4:6).
 Any doctrine, belief, or idea that in any way confuses, distorts, changes or undermines the concept that there is only one God is contrary to the Bible and unacceptable to primitive Christianity.